InftyAI/llmaz/docs/examples/README.md

 ### Deploy models via SGLang

-By default, we use [vLLM](https://github.com/vllm-project/vllm) as the inference backend, however, if you want to use other backends like [SGLang](https://github.com/sgl-project/sglang), see [examples](./sglang/) here.
+By default, we use [vLLM](https://github.com/vllm-project/vllm) as the inference backend, however, if you want to use other backends like [SGLang](https://github.com/sgl-project/sglang), see [example](./sglang/) here.

 ### Deploy models via llama.cpp

-[llama.cpp](https://github.com/ggerganov/llama.cpp) can serve models on a wide variety of hardwares, such as CPU, see [examples](./llamacpp/) here.
+[llama.cpp](https://github.com/ggerganov/llama.cpp) can serve models on a wide variety of hardwares, such as CPU, see [example](./llamacpp/) here.

+### Speculative Decoding with vLLM

+[Speculative Decoding](https://arxiv.org/abs/2211.17192) can improve inference performance efficiently, see [example](./speculative-decoding/vllm/) here.